What will an Eagley Infant child learn?

 Sound subject knowledge of staff is a priority and the CPD programme has been developed to ensure that all staff training needs are identified and met.
 This ensures that all our staff are equipped to deliver exciting lessons where the children learn key skills and knowledge.
 We immerse our children into their learning through purposeful, meaningful contexts, using a thematic approach.
 Outdoor learning is a big part of who we are and plays an important role in the delivery of the Eagley Infant curriculum.
 We find that it is very effective in breaking down barriers to learning by offering additional opportunities for experiential and practical learning.

 We place a strong emphasis on the basic skills of reading, writing and maths so that pupils are able to access all areas of the curriculum.
+We use Read, Write Inc as our phonic scheme and ensure that our reading books match the phonic ability of individuals.
 The progress of all children, including those with SEND and those in receipt of pupil premium funding, is closely monitored and the curriculum is designed to ensure that any identified gaps are quickly closed.

 Underpinning our progressive curriculum we have Eagley's values and skills for learning.
 We believe these skills are critical for any child to achieve in education and beyond.
 We aim to provide a learning environment where resilience, co-operation, problem solving, confidence and respect are developed at the same time as the curriculum knowledge is acquired.